 MEXICAN INDEPENDENCE DAY

 Commemorates the 1810 revolution that ended Spanish dictatorship.
 The Independence Day festivities in Mexico begin at midnight on the day of the holiday.
 At that time, in villages, towns, and cities all over Mexico, the people gather at the “zocalo” or public square.
 Bands play and people throw confetti and wave flags.
-At midnight the president (or in small towns a local public official) reads the “Grito de Dolores” of Father Hidalgo, the organizer and principal leader of the rebellion against the Spaniards.
+At midnight, the president (or in small towns a local public official) reads the “Grito de Dolores” of Father Hidalgo, the organizer and principal leader of the rebellion against the Spaniards.
 The people chant the “Grito” after the president.
 He then rings the independence bell as fireworks light up the sky and the dancing and singing continues.

 YOM KIPPUR • Jewish

-Celebrated by the Jewish as the holiest day in the Jewish calendar, also known as the Day of Atonement and is observed with strict fasting and ceremonial repentance.
+Celebrated by the Jewish as the holiest day in the Jewish calendar, it's also known as the Day of Atonement and is observed with strict fasting and ceremonial repentance.